ChaseBosman/chasebosman.github.io/README.md

 # Personal-website
-website coded in html and css, coded for personal use
+Website coded in html and css, coded for personal use